AN INTERVIEW WITH MASAMUNE SHIROW

 The interview starts out hesitantly, rambling a little, as we slowly get to know each other.
 We chat around the usual introductory material, before I get to the questions I've been burning to ask him.
 To my surprise, I learn that he doesn't use the Internet.
 But he's heavily into computers, and, of course, he's wearing a tiny portable phone.
 Ogasawara occasionally chimes in for clarification.

-FS: Ghost in the Shell and other works of yours are filled with technological information, both real and not-real, on quantum physics, AI, robotics and networks.
+FS Ghost in the Shell and other works of yours are filled with technological information, both real and not-real, on quantum physics, AI, robotics and networks.
 Where do you get this information from, and how do you process it?

-I read books and magazines, and I watch television, especially the science programs on NHK, the quasi-public channel here.
+士郎I read books and magazines, and I watch television, especially the science programs on NHK, the quasi-public channel here.
 I sometimes visit the facilities they have at the local universities, but books are the main thing...

-MS: The ones I find most fascinating recently are about insects.
+FS What sort of books have had the most influence on you?士郎 The ones I find most fascinating recently are about insects.
 Entomologists apparently don't have many places to publish their work, and as a result, their writing tends to be especially interesting when they do publish.

-FS: Many Japanese artists seem fascinated by insects, or at least were fascinated by them as children.
+FS Many Japanese artists seem fascinated by insects, or at least were fascinated by them as children.
 As a child did you used to run around in the hills of Kobe with a collector's net?

-MS: Sure...
+士郎 Sure...
 Most Japanese boys love bugs, especially the large Atlas or Stag beetles.
 They stimulate your imagination.
 They're almost like toys.

-FS: Much sci-tech information in your manga seems to be delivered as a sort of background, ambient noise, which many readers probably don't understand right away but eventually soak up unconsciously through osmosis.
+FS Much sci-tech information in your manga seems to be delivered as a sort of background, ambient noise, which many readers probably don't understand right away but eventually soak up unconsciously through osmosis.
 Is this a deliberate strategy?

-MS: No, it's not something I do deliberately.
+士郎 No, it's not something I do deliberately.
 It merely happens because of the way the stories are structured.
 I don't deliberately have a lot of explanations about the reality in which the characters live.
 To the characters this information is obvious, and natural; the readers enter the world of the characters, and it should ideally become a "natural" world for them, too.

-FS: Do you ever get complaints from people who can't understand what's going on in your stories because there's too much complicated information?
+FS Do you ever get complaints from people who can't understand what's going on in your stories because there's too much complicated information?

-MS: Sometimes readers do complain.
+士郎 Sometimes readers do complain.
 I realize my stories should be easy to read, and I try to make them easy to read.
 It's a tug of war; I don't want to make the stories too simple, nor do I want to make them too complex.
 I struggle to find a good balance....
 I know it's tough for the readers sometimes....

-FS: I personally like your information-dense approach, but I have to confess that translating the stories can be tough.
+FS I personally like your information-dense approach, but I have to confess that translating the stories can be tough.
 I once spent days searching for a scientific term in a library, only to learn later that you had made it up...

-FS: In works such as Orion-- which has elements of Buddhism, Taoism, and Shinto-- and to a certain extent in Ghost in the Shell, you seem to be attempting to fuse science and technology with religion and spirituality.
+FS In works such as Orion-- which has elements of Buddhism, Taoism, and Shinto-- and to a certain extent in Ghost in the Shell, you seem to be attempting to fuse science and technology with religion and spirituality.
 Is there a model you're using for this?

-MS: Again, it's not something I'm consciously trying to do, and I don't have a specific model.
+士郎 Again, it's not something I'm consciously trying to do, and I don't have a specific model.
 But I do think that science and technology are becoming more and more like "magic."
 In other words, the experts know what's going on, but the average person doesn't have a clue.
 To most people, things are becoming more and more of a "black box"; they just know that if they input something into the box, they'll get a specific result.
 This is especially true of computers.
 You have to be an expert to know why certain things happen and to understand the principles involved, but the average person isn't an expert.
 Most people just use computers because they're convenient; they can't explain the principles involved, so they in effect treat the computers like magic.
 This doesn't mean computers are actually magic.
 The worlds of science and magic are obviously separate; but in terms of our consciousness and the way we perceive things, they are converging.
 That may be why, in my work, it may seem as though I'm trying to integrate sci-tech and religion, because both do seem to be converging.

 The religious approach in my work is probably closest to animism.
 When I say "religion," I don't mean something controlled by some omnipotent "God"; I just mean "gods" in the sense of Nature.
 It's like having a tsunami caused by an angry woman god, that sort of thing, almost a fable or allegory.
 If you see a dragon emerging from a pond, rising to heaven and then making rain fall, well, that's like having water evaporate and later falling as rain; it's the same phenomenon described in different ways.
 It has the same nuance for people observing the same phenomenon; it's just arranged more "scientifically" in one way than in the other.
 In Orion, I tried to play with this concept.

-FS: Some years ago I did a great deal of research on the robotics industry in Japan, and I was particularly fascinated by an organized movement to fuse science and technology with religion, specifically with Buddhism.
+FS Some years ago I did a great deal of research on the robotics industry in Japan, and I was particularly fascinated by an organized movement to fuse science and technology with religion, specifically with Buddhism.
 The Mukta Institute, which was led by roboticist Masahiro Mori and other scientists, for example, was trying to use Buddhism as a vehicle to stimulate creativity in research.
 Dr. Mori himself believes that by developing robots humans could better understand themselves and achieve Buddha-mind.
 Have you heard of this institute and by any chance are you a member of it?

-MS: No, but it sounds very interesting.
+士郎 No, but it sounds very interesting.
 Creating humanoid robots involves seeing how much you can replicate human structure, which in turn involves understanding what it means to be human.
 In that sense, current robots indicate that we understand basic human muscle and bone structure, that's all.
 Recently, though, some people say that emotions can be explained through chemistry, so then the question becomes, if emotions are chemical, what are we?
 The fact that we think there must be something more than chemicals at work may indicate that there are other factors.
 So in that sense there's room for a lot more research.
 When we add something using chemical reactions-- such as some sort of new bio computer-- to robots, then we'll be getting a lot closer to humans...
 One problem with the Mukta approach might be that the Buddha nature is something very hard for humans to understand.
 Even if a robot could be created that recognized and understood Buddha-nature and tried to explain it to lots of humans, the question is, how many humans would be able to comprehend it? [laughs]

-FS: You have lots of robots-- such as "Landmates" and "Fuchikomas"-- in your manga.
+FS You have lots of robots-- such as "Landmates" and "Fuchikomas"-- in your manga.
 Where does your own interest in robots come from, and does your reputed interest in spiders have anything to do with your robot designs?

-MS: I don't know why, but the heroes Japanese children first identify with in manga and animation all seem to be robots.
+士郎 I don't know why, but the heroes Japanese children first identify with in manga and animation all seem to be robots.
 This is true of characters like Doraemon or Arare-chan, and many others.
 As a result, most people have implanted in their heads the idea that robots are all-powerful friends, or pals.
 And that's probably reflected in my manga.
 Also, if you go to factories in Japan today, the workers are almost all robots and this has a big impact on people, too.

 If my robots look like spiders, it's probably just because I like spiders.
 It's also related, though, to the fact that until recently, until Honda developed it's bipedal robot, bipeds were regarded as fundamentally unstable, and it was thought that the more legs, the more stable the structure, so most robots had at least four or six legs.